Rosstin/UNDERDREAM/BAR-GRAPH-ASSIGNMENT-rosstin/README.md

 TODO
- J. The other bars should reorder AS THE USER IS MOVING THEIR SELECTED BAR
+ J. The other bars should reorder AS THE USER IS MOVING THEIR SELECTED BAR Ja.
+An issue with index sorting causes no gap for the currently moving bar Jb.
+Bars moving slowly probably because they're getting triggered too often
  5. IMoveable interface

 LOW-PRI
  I. Fix in-headset interaction issue
  Q. Only right hand is supported.
 Support left hand.
+ R. Replace updates with coroutines on Bar object to improve perf
+ S. Sorts can be improved
+ T. Unit tests for calculations in util class

 EXTRA
  1. display mean/median/mode